About 35% of the internet runs on WordPress.

-The second one, on the other hand, the key to manage whatever features and functions are available with WordPress.
+The second one, on the other hand, is the key to managing whatever features and functions are available with WordPress.

 For example, when you are a local admin, you cannot download plugins or themes of your selection; you are restricted to make a choice among the ones the Super Admin made accessible on their system.